 * Harvey knocked out many U.S. Gulf refiners 10 days ago

-* Category 5 hurricane Irma now heading for Caribbean
+* Category 5 Hurricane Irma heading into Caribbean

-* Around 250,000 bpd of refining capacity in current Irma path
+* About 250,000 bpd of refining capacity in new storm's path

-Fuel storage data due for release later on Wednesday by the American Petroleum Institute (API) and on Thursday by the Energy Information Administration (EIA) is expected to give a better view of how big Harvey's impact was on U.S. fuel inventories, although analysts said it will take a few weeks longer to get a complete picture.
+Fuel storage data on Wednesday from the American Petroleum Institute and on Thursday from the Energy Information Administration is expected to give a better view of the extent of Harvey's impact on U.S. fuel inventories.
+But analysts say it will take a few weeks more to get a complete picture.

 There is also another tropical storm on Irma's heels in the Atlantic, and another one active in the Gulf of Mexico.

-Longer-term, the oil industry outlook is for ample supplies and low prices as crude output remains high among the three biggest producing regions: Russia, the Middle East, and North America.
+Longer-term, the oil industry outlook is for ample supplies and low prices as crude output remains high in the three biggest producing regions: Russia, the Middle East and North America.

-Russian Energy Minister Alexander Novak said on Wednesday he expected the 2018 price of Brent crude to be in the range of $45 to $55 per barrel.
+Russian Energy Minister Alexander Novak said on Wednesday he expected the 2018 Brent price be $45 to $55 a barrel.
+Kuwaiti oil minister Essam al-Marzouq forecast Brent would hover between $50 and $55 until the end of 2017.

-Analysts said oil companies had adjusted to lower prices by cutting costs and thanks to improved refinery margins.
+Analysts said oil companies had adjusted to lower prices by cutting costs and were helped by improved refinery margins.

-"The oil majors are looking more comfortable at lower oil prices, posting strong quarterly results in Q2 despite weaker upstream revenue," BMI Research said in a note.
+"The oil majors are looking more comfortable at lower oil prices, posting strong quarterly results in Q2 despite weaker upstream revenue," BMI Research said.

-(Reporting by Henning Gloystein; Additional reporting by Mark Tay; Editing by Richard Pullin and Tom Hogue)
+(Reporting by Julia Payne and Henning Gloystein; Additional reporting by Mark Tay; Editing by Dale Hudson and Edmund Blair)